-Helen initially trained as a Food Technologist and she spent the first few years of her career working in the food industry in quality management.
-This meant making sure products for big name brands met all retail and regulatory standards and supporting the complete supply chain to farm level.
+Initially trained as a Food Technologist, Helen’s early career was working in the food industry in quality management, making sure key brands met all retail and regulatory standards and supporting the complete supply chain to farm level.

-Frustrated with the need for more marketing of the benefits of organic products, Helen moved to the Soil Association’s charity arm, in 2006.
-Helen ran the organisation’s conferences, campaigns, and public events.
-In 2008 she went on to become the charity’s Development Director and successfully led the fundraising activities with Patrick Holden, then CEO of the Soil Association.
+In 2006 the need for stronger marketing of the benefits of organic products, Helen moved to the Soil Association’s charity arm to direct the organisation’s conferences, campaigns, and public events.
+Later, becoming the charity’s Development Director to lead the fundraising activities with Patrick Holden, then CEO of the Soil Association.

-In addition to this was a campaign to make space for Nature.
-This involved running a visitor centre in Norfolk called the Green Britain Centre – an attraction that embodied Ecotricity’s mission of inspiring people to adopt a greener lifestyle.
-Helen’s work also extended to working on greening up the football industry, through Dale’s football club Forest Green Rovers (FGR).
+Running the Green Britain Centre, Helen embodied Ecotricity’s mission of inspiring people to adopt a greener lifestyle.
+This work extended to helping Dale ‘green up’ the football industry, through his club Forest Green Rovers FC (#WeAreFGR).

-In September 2018 Helen founded her own company – One Blue Marble Limited.
+September, 2018.
+Helen founded her own company: One Blue Marble Limited.